Jetlum/WalletAlertService/README.md

 ## Configuration

-Create a `config.yaml` file in the root directory with the following content:
+Create a `config.yaml` file in the root directory:

 	```yaml
 	infura: